CazzoPMX/KKPMX/Issues.md

  - Extra textures for face are ignored. -- overtex2 stays optional
  - Knee looks broken when kneeling too much.
+    - It seems that in most motions, this can be fixed by 'not moving the leg too far', as it is simply an IK-Limit issue.
+Haven't figured out the correct numbers yet though
  - AlphaMask on Clothes.
+ - Find a better solution for when a model uses an asset multiple times but they are not sharing the same texture. (without generating a million files)